Cornelia Van Cott

 Research Publications

 Cornelia A. Van Cott and Katie Wang.
-Accepted at Involve.
-Posted on arxiv.
+Involve, 17 (2024), no. 4, 669–687.

 Abstract: We investigate the mathematics behind unshuffles, a type of card shuffle closely related to classical perfect shuffles.
 To perform an unshuffle, deal all the cards alternately into two piles and then stack the one pile on top of the other.
 There are two ways this stacking can be done (left stack on top or right stack on top), giving rise to the terms left shuffle (L) and right shuffle (R), respectively.
 We give a solution to a generalization of Elmsley's Problem (a classic mathematical card trick) using unshuffles for decks with 2^k cards.
 We also find the structure of the permutation groups generated by L and R for a deck of 2n cards for all n.
 We prove that the group coincides with the perfect shuffle group unless n is 3 modulo 4, in which case the group is equal to B_n, the group of centrally symmetric permutations of 2n elements, while the perfect shuffle group is an index 2 subgroup of B_n.